 Department of Philosophy

-You can find abstracts of my work (research), details of courses I've been involved with (teaching) and my CV.
-You can also find a guide to applying to graduate programs (revised 2016).
-I'm also an editor and contributor to Science Visions, the Philosophy of Science Association's Women's Caucus blog.
+You can find abstracts of my research, links to media, details of my teaching and my CV.
+You can also find my guide to applying to graduate programs and other advice.